-Issue: On 16 March 2020, all G7 leaders including the Prime Minister participated in a call to discuss international efforts.54
+Issue: On 16 March 2020, all G7 leaders including the Prime Minister participated in a call to discuss international efforts.51

 - The United Kingdom is playing a crucial role in leading the international response to Covid-19 ensuring we can make a very real difference to countries which are most vulnerable to the disease. - We are in close contact with our counterparts, around the world, in the G7 and the G20 and the Prime Minister will continue this engagement to ensure a coordinated global response to the outbreak.
-In the Budget, the UK showed leadership by providing up to £150 million to support the economies of developing countries affected by the virus. - We want fellow leaders to support the WHO response, provide funding and expertise for research to help develop a vaccine and drive forward support to mitigate the economic impacts of the crisis.
+In total, the UK has committed £544 million to help fight coronavirus alongside our international partners. - We want fellow leaders to support the WHO response, provide funding and expertise for research to help develop a vaccine and drive forward support to mitigate the economic impacts of the crisis.